alinex/node-mailman/README.md

       base: default
 ```

 Within the `args` you may use specific parameters given in mail body.
+Also the
+following general variables are present:

+- '_mail' - the mail address of the requester
+- '_json' - complete parameters

 The email templates are stored under `/email` will look like: